This doesn’t impact GA Connector as GA Connector doesn’t use third-party cookies. GA Connector uses first-party cookies instead.

 This means that even if the information about the sale is sent in two years after the conversion, GA Connector will still send the data to Analytics.
 And Analytics will still display this sale inside its reports.

-GA Connector sends CRM information to Analytics mostly as goals and dimensions, which can be displayed in:
+GA Connector sends CRM information to GA4 primarily as events, custom dimensions, and custom metrics.
+These can be used across:

 For sure.
 You will be able to use data imported from Salesforce with all attribution models offered by Google Analytics.